ICF-Next-Government/ngd-security-report-viewer/README.md

 ## As a CLI Tool

-This is best used for programmatically and automatically integrating the generation of these scan reports.
+This is best used for programmatically integrating the generation of these static HTML reports from the Sarif JSON file.

 > Run from the root of the repo.